 I’ve been an avid biker for 15 years.
 I started biking when I had knee surgery and couldn’t run like I used to.
+Being at home while recovering I realized needed an upgrade to my electric where i turned to electrician Massapequa for help.
 My doctor suggested bike riding as an alternative so that it wouldn’t put pressure on my bad knee.
+Miller Marine is the leading offshore marine service provider near you.
+Check out their website today to see what more they can do for you.
 Ever since then, I was hooked and I just love it so much!
 I now compete in bike tournaments and belong to a weekend bicycle riding group.
 So, you could say I know a thing or two about bicycles and how to keep them in optimal performance shape.

 1. Listen to your bike